By-Laws of Jersey Off Road Bicycle Association, Inc.

 3. Organizational Membership – Any organization with an expressed interest in mountain biking in New Jersey shall be eligible to become an organizational member.
 For purposes of membership in JORBA, an organization shall be defined as a corporation, government or governmental subdivision or agency, business trust, estate, trust, partnership or association, two or more persons having a joint or common interest, or any legal or commercial entity.
 Each organization holding an organizational membership in JORBA shall be entitled to one vote on any issue requiring a vote of the membership.
 The membership application, or such other document approved by the board of directors from time to time, must specify the name of the individual the Organization has authorized to vote on its behalf.

-4. Sustaining Membership – Any organization or individual with an expressed interest in mountain biking in New Jersey shall be eligible to become a Sustaining member.
+1. Sustaining Membership – Any organization or individual with an expressed interest in mountain biking in New Jersey shall be eligible to become a Sustaining member.
 A sustaining membership will be made available at an annual fee to be established by the board of directors.
 Recognition of this sustaining level of membership will made public on the JORBA website.
 For purposes of membership in JORBA, a sustaining member shall be defined as an individual, corporation, government or governmental subdivision or agency, business trust, estate, trust, partnership or association, two or more persons having a joint or common interest, or any legal or commercial entity.
 Each member holding a sustaining membership in JORBA shall be entitled to one vote on any issue requiring a vote of the membership.
 The membership application, or such other document approved by the board of directors from time to time, must specify the name of the individual authorized to vote for the sustaining membership.

 Membership Dues –The board of directors shall establish the initial and annual dues for membership in the corporation.
 The billing and collection of dues shall be in a manner prescribed by the board of directors.
+All memberships shall expire one year from the date of membership initiation.
+JORBA shall maintain a roster of members, with pertinent information indicated such as Name, Address, Telephone, Type of Membership and Expiration Date of Membership.
+JORBA may distribute membership cards or other certificates for identification purposes.

 ARTICLE XIII – CHAPTERS